ekankaka/viremictimepredicteR/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to predict viremic time using diversity in gp41 and RT combined:

 ``` r
 ## load package